Save $200 per person on Airfare to Europe - Ends February 28, 2018 LEARN MORESave $200 per person on Airfare to Europe

 Board your overnight flight to Europe (not included).

 Meet your Tour Director and transfer to London's St. Pancras Station to board the high-speed Eurostar.
-Your two-hour rail journey takes you via the historic Channel Tunnel to Brussels.
-In the afternoon, stroll through the beautiful Grand Place, with its gilded buildings and see the cheeky Manneken Pis.
-Later, join your Tour Director for a Welcome Reception and an opportunity to mingle and get to know each other over a warm evening of dinner and wine.
+Your two-hour rail journey takes you via the historic Channel Tunnel.
+Later, join your Travel Director for a Welcome Reception.
+Mingle and get to know your fellow travelers as you cruise along some of the many quaint, tree-lined canals, to explore the heart of the Old City, before enjoying a pleasant evening of dinner and wine at a local restaurant.

 Drive down through the Dolomites, crossing the Italian border and descend to the romantic city of Venice.
 Your prestigious hotel occupies an old convent building in the greenest part of the city centre.

-Waking up to the sights and sounds of Venice is a thrill for even the most experienced traveller.
+Waking up to the sights and sounds of Venice is a thrill for even the most experienced traveler.
 A morning boat transfer brings you to Giudecca Island to witness the age-old skills of glassblowers.
-Then cruise by Palladio's San Giorgio Maggiore to St. Mark's Square.
-Alight to see Lord Byron's Bridge of Sighs which connects the Doge's Palace to the prisons.
+Then cruise by Palladio's San Giorgio Maggiore to explore St. Mark's Square including Lord Byron's Bridge of Sighs which connects the Doge's Palace to the adjacent prison.
 In the square, the bell tower comes into view, plus the beautiful mosaics of St. Mark's Basilica and the Clock Tower Moors, who have been striking the hour for over 500 years.
-To the tune of accompanying musicians, you are serenaded through the atmospheric canals by gondola, past water-lapped doorways and Rococo palaces.
-The rest of the day is free to shop in the small arcades.
+Meet a gondolier to learn about the age-old tradition of gondola navigation and how this skill is handed down from generation to generation.
+The rest of the day is free, perhaps shop in the small arcades or take an Optional Experience cruise the Venetian lagoon to the island of Burano to dine on local specialties and wine?

 During your two-night stay, join a Local Expert for a private tour of the priceless art of the Vatican Museums and the frescoes of the Sistine Chapel.
 Your VIP visit includes fast-track entry and behind-the-scenes access to the Bramante Staircase, a part of the Vatican usually closed to the public.
 Then explore St. Peter's Basilica, one of the largest churches in the world.
 Cross the River Tiber to see the largest amphitheatre of the Roman Empire, the Colosseum then the afternoon is free for you to explore.

 Drive to the Chianti Hills and the city of Florence.
-A Local Expert will accompany you to the Duomo, where the Gates of Paradise adorn the baptistery.
-Continue to Signoria Square, the political heart of the city, lined with fountains and statues it acts as a virtual open-air gallery of Renaissance masterpieces.
-Take the time to gaze at Neptune and David.
-Afterwards, there is time to shop.
+A Local Expert will accompany you to the Duomo where the Gates of Paradise adorn the baptistery.
+Continue to Piazza della Signoria, the political heart of the city, lined with fountains and statues it acts as a virtual open-air gallery of Renaissance masterpieces.
+A leisurely afternoon give you time to shop for quality goods, like gold and leather, which Florence is famous for.
+Alternatively, there is the option to visit the Accademia Gallery with an art historian to see Michelangelo's famed masterpiece, 'David.'
+In the evening, savor an authentic family-style dinner of home-made cuisine at a local trattoria.
+Perfectly set among the beautiful Tuscan countryside, you are served fresh ingredients prepared to traditional recipes.

-Journey past the capital of Lombardy, Milan, as you journey north to the beautiful Italian Lake District, a favourite retreat of the rich and famous where Alpine scenery combines with luxuriant subtropical vegetation.
-Relax and enjoy an afternoon at leisure at this popular resort and beautiful lake or perhaps take a cruise out to the lovely Borromean Islands?
+Travel past Milan, the capital of Lombardy, as you journey north to the beautiful Italian Lake District, a favorite retreat of the rich and famous where Alpine scenery combines with luxuriant subtropical vegetation.
+Relax and enjoy an afternoon at leisure at this popular resort and beautiful lake.
+Perhaps choose to take a cruise to the lovely Isola Bella for a guided tour of the incredible palace and stunning Botanical Gardens?
+Later the choice is yours for your Dine-Around Evening.
+Enjoy your preferred dining experience from a selection of hand-picked local restaurants, each offering their own unique cuisine and ambiance.

-Drive to Basel before crossing the Rhine to enter France.
-Travel through the wine-growing Burgundy region to Paris, the vibrant ‘Ville-Lumière' (City of Light).
-During your time in Paris, see the imposing façades of the Louvre, the banks of the Seine with its many romantic bridges, the obelisk in the centre of the Place de la Concorde and drive along the Champs Elysées to the Arc de Triomphe.
-Enjoy a ‘Diner de Célébration' served with wine in a Parisian bistro, abundant with French ambience.
+In the morning, travel through the wine-growing Burgundy region to Paris, the vibrant Ville-Lumière or City of Light.
+During your time in Paris, see the impressive Eiffel Tower, the magnificent Notre Dame Cathedral, the imposing facades of the Louvre and the banks of the River Seine with its many romantic bridges.
+See the obelisk in the center of the Place de la Concorde and drive along the Champs Elysées to the Arc de Triomphe.
+With the evening free, there are countless opportunities to enjoy the lively atmosphere of this glittering city.
+Why not visit one of the world-famous cabaret shows?

 Transfers arrive at Charles de Gaulle Airport at 08:00 and 11:00, or depart for London via Gare du Nord for Eurostar option.